 Every year, The eLearning Guild hosts a conference that brings together thousands of the best and brightest from the eLearning industry: programmers, instructional designers, subject matter experts, vendors.
 You name it, they’re at DevLearn.
 This year’s conference was held at the MGM Grand in Las Vegas.
 The conference is only three days.
 However, when you factor in the co-located event hosted by Adobe (the Adobe Learning Summit) and the DevLearn pre-conference workshops, it adds up to a full week of collaboration and innovation focused on eLearning design and development!

 This year was the first year that our company attended the conference, including the Adobe Learning Summit, and we came back feeling energized and inspired by the creative juices that were flowing all around us.
-We presented at Adobe Learning Summit and were even accepted to compete in DevLearn’s Demo Fest (check out the project we submitted here) – not bad for our first trip!
+We presented at Adobe Learning Summit and were even accepted to compete in DevLearn’s Demo Fest.

 All in all, the experience was fabulous, and we realize that many people probably couldn’t attend.
 So, we’ve compiled the five biggest lessons we learned at this year’s DevLearn conference.